-The magnetics shown in this photo were mined across the valley on the north side of Tregillus Creek within a couple of km from where the 5-cells are located to the south of the creek.
+The magnetics shown in this photo were mined across the valley on the north side of Tregillus Creek close to Tenure # 1041865 by Cariboo Placers Mining & Exploration Co. back in 2011.

-Where the three tenure boundaries – 1054099, 1054098 and 678824 – connect next to the 2400 Road there is a creek coming down the south side through 1054098 that passes under the road in a large culvert.
-When it emerges on the north side of the road the land drops down to the level of the Tregillus Creek and can be accessed to provide water for any size of pump ranging from 4″ to 8″ in diameter.
-The hose would then run under the 2400 Road and connect to whatever wash plant was set up next to the roadway.
+Where the three tenure boundaries – #1054099, #1054098 and #678824 – connect next to the 2400 Road there is a creek coming down the south side through #1054098 that passes under the road in a large culvert.
+When it emerges on the north side of the road the land drops down to the level of Tregillus Creek and can be accessed to provide water for any size of pump ranging from 4″ to 8″ in diameter.
+The hose would then run under the 2400 Road, through the culvert and connect to whatever wash plant was set up on the property.

 These properties DO NOT come with any mining equipment nor any Notice of Work Permits.
-The company is not interested in any Joint Ventures either.
-Thank you.
+The company is not interested in any Joint Ventures.